Mining Intelligence and News

 Anglo American is optimising mining processes through technologies that target the required metals and minerals more precisely, with reduced water, energy and capital intensity, and producing less waste.
 These technologies include bulk ore sorting (BOS), coarse particle recovery (CPR), fines flotation, dry processing and novel classification, with their implementation integrated into resource development planning.

-A full-scale BOS unit is operational at our PGMs’ Mogalakwena North concentrator (c.70% of complex feed).
+A full-scale BOS unit was operational at PGMs’ Mogalakwena North concentrator (c.70% of complex feed).
 The unit is configured to reject waste prior to entering the concentrator, increasing plant feed grade.

 The project allows for ease of transportation and lowers energy footprint, with 30% less mass transported to high intensity downstream smelters.
 The sensor fusion loop in South Africa has been used to support BOS operations globally, enabling the development of intellectual property on selective mining and ore sorting.